September 23, 2019

 There’s a few reasons for this, and it represents both a conundrum and an opportunity!
-So let’s go through it together and I’ll explain how this can help you become financially independent faster.
+So let’s go through it together and I’ll explain how this can help you become wealthy and financially independent faster.

 But it’s not quite as simple as that, and there’s a hole in the strategy.
 Effectively it looks a bit like this…

 Not to worry, because this philosophy was gobbled up like big ol’ bag of choc-chip cookies.
 This tasted great at first.
 But ultimately, people got hooked on these cookies and the sugar-high of ‘more stuff’.

 So much so, that we’ve run out of room in our homes to store the growing pile of possessions, and a growing industry of self-storage facilities has blossomed.
 And it’s not because our homes are smaller than before.
 In fact, the average home is larger than than ever and there are less people living in each dwelling!

 But things have started to change in recent times.
 We’ve started to realise that this particular bag of happiness cookies actually doesn’t satisfy us, and that using this as a strategy for happiness is often bad for our mental health.
 In response, the concept of Minimalism has grown in popularity and the benefits are many.

 So, our desire for more stuff has already been met many times over.
 And at the same time, wealth and incomes have continued to grow, so we now have more disposable cash than ever before.

 This creates a dilemma.
 How do you get people to part with their cash who are already overflowing with stuff?